JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 zephyr_stm32f4_disco:
 ```

-The default target is highlighted with `(default)` and used if no `-target` argument was
+The default target is highlighted with `(default)` and used if no `-target` argument is
 specified.

 ## Building for a Specific Platform

 Let's create a sample Kotlin/Native program and save it as `main.kt`.
-You may checkout
+Check out
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#creating-hello-kotlin) for more details.

 ```kotlin